MarvinTeichmann/KittiSeg/README.md

 To keep track of all the experiments, you can give each rundir a unique name with the `--name` flag.
 The `--project` flag will store the run in a separate subfolder allowing to run different series of experiments.
 As an example, `python train.py --project batch_size_bench --name size_5` will use the following dir as rundir:  `$TV_DIR_RUNS/KittiSeg/batch_size_bench/size_5_KittiSeg_2017_02_08_13.12`.

-Use the flag `--nosave` if you do not want to save all output in an rundir.
-This is very useful for debugging, if you are not interested in the actual output and you do not want to spam your `rundir`. `--nosave` will use the folder `$TV_DIR_RUNS/debug` as output.
-So you can still few the rundir, but it will be overwritten by the next `--nosave` run.
+The flag `--nosave` is very useful to not spam your rundir.

 ### Modifying Model & Train on your own data